- Hadi Partovi

 At Heartwood online safety is:

-Although the new EYFS curriculum does not specifically include computing and technology any more we have built into our curriculum at Heartwood to ensure that our children are coming into Year 1 prepared to thrive in comporting.
+Although the new EYFS curriculum does not specifically include computing and technology any more we have built it into our curriculum at Heartwood to ensure that our children are coming into Year 1 prepared to thrive in comporting.
+Computing in the EYFS is delivered through the Kapow scheme of work in Reception.

 The Nicholas Hamond Academy